flakiness/kubik/README.md

 ## Limitations

-* Kubik's TUI executes all tasks with a non-interactive terminal attached, which might yield surprising behavior if an interactive input is assumed.
+* Kubik's TUI executes all tasks with a non-interactive terminal attached, which might yield surprising behavior if interactive input is assumed.

 ## Debugging